rusycem/MerdekaJam2026/README.md

 # SeMaK VN Designer Manual
 Welcome to SeMaK, the robust node-based Visual Novel editor built specifically for MerdekaJam 2026.
 This document explains every tool, node, tag, and logic feature available to you.
-For more comprehensive implementaion, refer [Technical Design Document](Technical%20Deisgn%20Document%20(TDD).md) for architecture details.
+For more comprehensive implementation, refer [Technical Design Document](Technical%20Deisgn%20Document%20(TDD).md) for architecture details.

 ## 1. Opening the Workspace